We're available 24/7. Call us at (612) 444-5020.

 Fires can happen for several reasons, though a vast majority are caused by candles, heaters, faulty wiring, and even cigarettes.
-Each of these examples sparks a fire on accident, however, some fires are set deliberately to cause harm and damage property.
+Each of these examples can spark a fire on accident, however, some fires are set deliberately to cause harm and damage property.

 When fires are deliberately set to damage property or harm the individuals within the home or building, the person who set the fire could be charged with arson.
 Arson crimes are extremely serious and can result in extensive legal, professional, and personal repercussions.
 In Minnesota, an arson conviction can result in a lengthy prison sentence and expensive fines, based on the extent of the damage.

-If you have been accused of arson in Minneapolis, Caplan & Tamburino Law Firm, P.A. is ready to do whatever it takes to get your charged dropped or reduced.
-With more than 100 years of collective legal experience handling hundreds of jury trials throughout Minnesota, we can use our legal knowledge to protect your rights, reputation, and freedom.
+If you have been accused of arson in Minneapolis, Caplan & Tamburino Law Firm, P.A. is ready to do whatever it takes to get your charges dropped or reduced.
+With more than 100 years of collective legal experience handling hundreds of jury trials throughout Minnesota, our arson lawyers will use their legal knowledge to protect your rights, reputation, and freedom.

 Types of Arson & Penalties